charleso/blog/_posts/2011-06-22-not-so-intellij.rst

 .. _indicated: http://blogs.jetbrains.com/idea/2011/02/announcing-intellij-idea-105-with-full-java-7-support/#comment-170861
 .. _claims: http://blogs.jetbrains.com/idea/2010/05/maven-dependencies-diagram/#comment-136123

-Another problem is that IntelliJ has more difficulty with *unnaturally* large jars.
+Another problem is that IntelliJ has more difficulty with *unnaturally* large jars (Question: more difficulty than what?).
 And when I say 'unnatural', I really do mean it.
-For example we hve an unusually large jar which is about 222MB, containing roughly 19000 classes.
+For example we have an unusually large jar which is about 222MB, containing roughly 19000 classes.
-I'm not sure there are many people who can claim to have such a beast, nor would any want to.
+I'm not sure there are many people who can claim to have such a beast, nor would many want to.
-I'd rather not delve into why on *God's Earth* we managed to concoct such a monstrosity, suffice to say we don't have much choice and I hope to get a chance to explain why in a future post.
+I'd rather not delve into why on *God's Earth* we managed to concoct such a monstrosity, suffice to say we don't have much choice.
+Actually, I hope to get a chance to explain why in a future post.
-For now the issue is that while IntelliJ is indexing, which happens on *every* startup, you might as well go and get a coffee, because there is very little you can do while it happening.
+For now the issue is that while IntelliJ is indexing, which happens on *every* startup, you might as well go and get a coffee, because there is very little you can do while it happens.
 For that one jar it takes roughly an hour.
 Yes, an hour.
 I'm glad I'm not trying this with IDEA 9, because apparently_ it was worse.
 Eclipse, while also struggling, at least lets you go about your business.
 For example you can't even create classes in IntelliJ while it's indexing.